-An explosive opener in one-day cricket, he played for England in 16 one-day internationals and hit a 160-ball 268 against Glamorgan in 2002.
-During his time at The Oval, Brown scored first-class centuries against every other county
+An explosive opener in one-day cricket, he played for England in 16 one-day internationals and hit a 160-ball 268 against Glamorgan in 2002 (still the highest List-A score in English cricket).
+During his time at The Oval, Brown scored First-Class centuries against every other county

 His purple patch in the Championship produced two successive victories in 2010.
 Against Hampshire, he and Mullaney added 111 for the 7th wicket, when the top order faltered; Nottinghamshire went on to win by 5 wickets.
 Against Durham he scored 134, adding 237 with Read, again for the 7th wicket.

 His best knock in Twenty20 cricket was also against Durham, in 2010, when he struck 73 off 52 balls, provided Nottinghamshire with another victory.
 His two year contract was renewed for 2011, but he was only called upon for five First-Class matches and did not feature in the Twenty20 competition.

 In First-Class games he scored 1,941 at an average of 38.06, in Twenty20 games he scored 588 runs at an average of 21.77 and in List-A games he scored 263 at an average of 15.47.